Hellman Fellowship Program 2021-2022

-- The maximum award amount for 2019-2020 is $30,000.
+- The maximum award amount for 2021-2022 is $30,000.
 A budget justification for the amount requested is required.
-The duration of the award is normally one year, but if the awardee does not expend the entire award in the first grant year, he/she may request permission to carry forward any remaining balance to the next academic year.
+The duration of the award is normally one year, but if the awardee does not expend the entire award in the first grant year, they may request permission to carry forward any remaining balance to the next academic year.
 In any event, award recipients are required to spend all funds before their tenure case is put forward for consideration.

 Awards Will Be Based On: